calugo/calugo.github.io/source/_posts/2014-10-13-cai-dynamics-in-atrial-tissues.markdown

 This is an ongoing project, and it consists of investigating the emergent phenomena resulting from coupling cells (from the model presented
 <a href="http://ajpheart.physiology.org/content/306/11/H1540" >here</a>) by coupling the membrane potential
-$V_m(r,t)$ of every cell and ditributing alternating-non alternating domains of cells and see what happens.
+$V_m(r,t)$ of every cell and distributing alternating-non alternating domains of cells and see what happens.
 </p>
 Cells are coupled by junctions as: